2002–2004 SARS outbreak: Hong Kong

 On 4 March, a 27-year-old man, who had visited a guest on the Metropole's 9th floor 11 days earlier, was admitted to Hong Kong's Prince of Wales Hospital.
 At least 99 hospital workers (including 17 medical students) were infected while treating him.

 On 11 March, Carlo Urbani travelled to Bangkok, Thailand, to attend a medical conference.
-He fell ill during the flight and told a friend waiting at Bangkok not to touch him, to call an ambulance and take him to a hospital.
+He fell ill during the flight and told a friend waiting in Bangkok not to touch him, to call an ambulance and take him to a hospital.
 He was isolated in an intensive care unit.
 A similar outbreak of a mysterious respiratory infection was reported among Hong Kong healthcare workers.

 On 12 March, WHO issued a global alert about a new infectious disease of unknown origin in both Vietnam and Hong Kong.
 On 15 March, WHO issued a heightened global health alert about a mysterious pneumonia with a case definition of SARS after cases in Singapore and Canada were also identified.
 The alert included a rare emergency travel advisory to international travelers, healthcare professionals, and health authorities.
 The Centers for Disease Control (CDC) issued a travel advisory stating that persons considering travel to the affected areas in Asia (Hong Kong, Singapore, Vietnam, and China) should not go.

 On 17 March, an international network of 11 laboratories was established to determine the cause of SARS and develop potential treatments.

 On 25 March, Hong Kong authorities stated that nine tourists had contracted the disease from a mainland Chinese man who had boarded the same plane on 15 March, Air China Flight 112 to Beijing.